Rehnell/WeatherApp/README.md

 JavaScript was used to access the current and  future weather forecasts when typing in a city of your choice.

-First I generated a API key which I used in
+First I generated a API key which I used as a const within a function.